 Proposed method

 The proposed method may duplicate merge candidates conditionally for those with LIC flag enabled and inherit the corresponding LIC model parameters in addition to merged motion information.
+Two tests have been conducted to determine how the new merge candidates are selected in mode decision.

+Test #1: The LIC flag derivation process (JVET-AF0128) adopted in the last meeting is expanded to compete with the new merge candidate (i.e., competing with ECM LIC and LIC off using template cost).

+Test #2: The new merge candidates are put together with other ECM’s merge candidates in ARMC process for reordering.

-The LIC flag derivation process (JVET-AF0128) adopted in the last meeting is bypassed for the new merge candidates.Thus, the derivation process of LIC model parameters for the new merge candidates could be bypassed completely in the motion compensation process of either template or prediction blocks.
+If the new merge candidate stays at the last after competition, the derivation process of LIC model parameters for the new merge candidates could be bypassed completely in the motion compensation process of either template or prediction blocks.
 Besides, in the case of GPM merge modes, LIC model parameters from causally neighboring blocks could be inherited conditionally, when they have LIC flags determined to be true, in addition to motion information during the construction process of GPM merge candidate list.
 Accordingly, LIC could be enabled for GPM without the model parameter derivation in motion compensation.

 Experimental results

-The proposed method was implemented on top of the ECM-11.0 software [1] and tested based on the common test condition as specified in the Exploration Experiments 2 document (JVET-AF2024).
-The testing results are summarized below.
+The proposed methods were implemented on top of the ECM-11.0 software [1] and tested based on the common test condition as specified in the Exploration Experiments 2 document (JVET-AF2024).
+The respective testing results are summarized below for Tests #1 and #2.

-Performance results of the proposed method relative to ECM-11.0.
+Performance results of Test #1 relative to ECM-11.0.